Back to December: Reception

+Awards and nominations

 Live performances

-Swift first performed "Back to December" in Paris at a showcase at the Salle Wagram theater, on October 18, 2010, to promote her upcoming album, Speak Now, set for release on the October 25, 2010.
-Swift also performed the song on Speak Now: Taylor Swift Live From New York City, a special programme which was streamed live on CMT.com, MTV.com, VH1.com and other MTV Networks websites in Europe, Asia, Australia and Latin America to celebrate the release of her new album.
+Swift first performed "Back to December" in Paris at a showcase at the Salle Wagram theater, on October 18, 2010, to promote Speak Now a week before its release.
+Swift also performed the song on Speak Now: Taylor Swift Live From New York City, a special programme which was streamed live on CMT.com, MTV.com, VH1.com and other MTV websites in Europe, Asia, Australia and Latin America to celebrate the release of the album.

 Swift also performed "Back to December" on several other occasions.
-On November 10, 2010, she performed the song live at the 44th annual Country Music Association Awards at Bridgestone Arena in Nashville, Tennessee.
+On November 10, 2010, she performed the song live at the 44th annual Country Music Association Awards at Bridgestone Arena in Nashville.
 Her performance of the song during that event was graded as a "B+" in the Los Angeles Times, noting she "kept it simple" and "rose to the occasion".
 On November 21, 2010, Swift mashed "Back to December" with OneRepublic's "Apologize" at the 38th American Music Awards.
-Her rendition in that event was graded as a "B−" in the Los Angeles Times, noting that "a brief end-song breakaway into OneRepublic's "Apologize" seemed unnecessary".
+Her rendition in the event was graded as a "B−" in the Los Angeles Times, noting that the mashup "seemed unnecessary".

-Swift performed "Back to December" and several songs from Speak Now on November 24, 2010, during Thanksgiving night, on NBC.
+Swift performed "Back to December" on November 24, 2010, during Thanksgiving night, on NBC.
 She later performed the song on The Ellen DeGeneres Show on December 2, 2010.
-On January 31, 2011, she sang the song in JetBlue's Terminal 5 in New York as part of JetBlue's Live at Terminal 5 concert series.
-She also performs the song on her Speak Now World Tour as well as mashing the song with Apologize and her own song "You're Not Sorry", from her album Fearless.
-The performance was released on Swift's first live album called Speak Now: World Tour Live.
+On January 31, 2011, she sang the song in JetBlue's Terminal 5 in New York City as part of the JetBlue's Live at Terminal 5 concert series.
+She included the song on her Speak Now World Tour, performing it in a medley with "Apologize" and her song "You're Not Sorry".
+The performance was recorded and released as part of Swift's live album Speak Now: World Tour Live.
+On the July 15, 2023, concert in Denver, as part of the Eras Tour, Swift sang "Back to December" as a "surprise song".